 Evaluating Be Mindful

-The effectiveness of Be Mindful, an online structured pathway of Mindfulness-Based Cognitive Therapy (MBCT) was the subject of a highly significant research study by the Department of Psychiatry, University of Oxford and published in BMJ Open in 2013.
+The effectiveness of Be Mindful, an online structured course of Mindfulness-Based Cognitive Therapy (MBCT) was the subject of a highly significant research study by the Department of Psychiatry, University of Oxford and published in BMJ Open in 2013.

 Adele Krusche, Eva Cyhlarova, and Mark Williams aimed to understand if an online mindfulness course could be just as effective as mindfulness courses delivered face-to-face, through investigating the feasibility and effectiveness of Be Mindful for perceived stress, anxiety and depression.

 This investigation followed a previous preliminary evaluation of Be Mindful's impact on stress, published in BMJ Open in 2012, also by the Department of Psychiatry at the University of Oxford.
 The preliminary evaluation study reported very promising results, with an average reduction of 40% in stress for the 100 participants evaluated, leading to this secondary evaluation study introducing two more assessments to also measure Be Mindful's impact on anxiety and depression, and draw comparisons with face-to-face mindfulness interventions.

-Be Mindful administers clinically recognised assessments at the start and end of the structured course, as well as at a one-month follow up, to successfully measure the effectiveness of the pathway.
+Be Mindful administers clinically recognised assessments at the start and end of the structured course, as well as at a one-month follow up, to successfully measure the effectiveness of the course.
 The use of clinical measurements widely used in UK primary care settings and the IAPT initiative, makes for an easy comparison with face-to-face mindfulness interventions and other therapies.

 The reported mental health outcomes of the 273 participants evaluated in the study (those who completed the assessments at the start, end and at a one-month follow-up), were highly significant and comparable to mindfulness therapies delivered face-to-face, as well as other interventions, including cognitive behavioural therapy (CBT).
 The participants, on average, enjoyed reductions of 58% in anxiety, 40% in stress and 57% in depression.